 Modern society taught us to see most things in a linear and constant fashion mostly to the benefit of industrialization where people are encouraged to act like machines and be constant and predictive.
 In thinking in those terms, we lost sight of how the body really works and even most people in the Paleo community often try to define what an ideal and constant macronutrient ratio would be.

 The human body is always cycling between growth and repair modes.
 Muscle building is a perfect example of this growth and repair cycle where muscle is broken down to then be repaired and made stronger.
 We benefit greatly from constantly cycling through different macronutrient ratios and through periods of fasting and feasting.
 It also places the body in constant guess work where it's forced to stay sharp and prevent any waste.

 Earlier in this article, we established that periods of higher protein consumption can be detrimental, but also beneficial in some cases.
 We also established that a ketosis state has many benefits, but can backfire if followed for a prolonged period of time, especially if the gluconeogenesis machinery is not working well and the brain becomes glucose deprived.
 The only reasonable solution in this case is through cycling between many macronutrient ratios to experience all the benefits without the pitfalls.

 It also makes perfect sense on an anthropological level.
-It’s nearly impossible that our ancestors of the Paleolithic ate constantly the same ratio of protein, carbohydrates and fat throughout the seasons, hunts and periods of their lives.
+It's nearly impossible that our ancestors of the Palaeolithic constantly ate the same ratio of protein, carbohydrates and fat throughout the seasons, hunts and periods of their lives.

 The best macronutrient ratio to default on